thegrumpys/odop/client/docs/Help/helpLookup.md

 # Help Lookup

-ODOP provides full-text indexing of its on-line Help.
+ODOP provides a full-text index of its on-line Help.

 Enter a word or phrase into the "Help lookup" text entry box at the top of the main page.
 Press the Enter key or select the magnifiying glass icon to produce a ranked list of